andsild/dotfiles/vim/README.md

 #### Other
 Note that most of the plugins register with a "filetype" in neobundle.toml.
-This means that you need to open a buffer before their shortcuts/commands work. is so messy compared to other languages, it means that most vim users tend to use hacky and IMO, sexy solutions.
-At least for personal usage :)
+This means that you need to open a buffer before their shortcuts/commands work.